-Don’t you hate trying to find an ingredient in your pantry because, well, it’s a disaster?
 How about buying an item only to find more of it hidden or stashed under piles of stuff in your pantry?

 If this is you, then let’s see if we can do something about that.
-Let’s organize your pantry so you can stop wasting food, time, and money.

 Organize Your Pantry

-The following steps should be followed whether you have a small pantry or a large walk-in type.
-However, I will go over some tips for each at the end to help you use the most of this space.
+However, I will go over some tips for each at the end to help you make the most of this space.

 Empty your Pantry

-As you empty your pantry, try to group like items together such as baking needs, snacks, beverages, etc. Toss out anything that has expired or looks as if it has.
+As you empty your pantry, try to group similar items together, such as baking needs, snacks, beverages, etc.

 Go through boxed items and check to see if it has been opened.
-If the inner liner wasn’t sealed correctly, toss it out.

-Every once in a while I get a free item.
 If it is something my family normally does not consume, then I put it in a bag I keep for food bank donations.

 Clean Your Pantry

-After emptying the pantry, go ahead and give it a good clean.
-First, vacuum any crumbs and other debris.
-Then clean and wipe down any shelving.
+After emptying the pantry, go ahead and give it a good cleaning.

 For wooden shelves, wipe down any sticky messes and consider lining them if they are not lined.
-This will make it easy to wipe it down in the future.

-Lay a towel on the floor, and starting from the top, spray shelves, then wipe down.
-For extra sticky messes, use a toothbrush to get in between wires.
+Lay a towel on the floor, and starting from the top, spray the shelves, then wipe them down.

 Assessing Your Pantry Foods

-Take a look at what you have left to store.
-Hopefully, you already have these grouped into categories.
 Determine if you need bins, canisters, jars, or baskets for your items.

-Note that not everything needs to be taken out of its original packaging.
-Items I may transfer to bins are those my children get into such as cereal.
+Items I may transfer to bins are those my children get into, such as cereal.

 These items are hard to keep fresh if they forget to properly close the inner liner.
-The same goes for cookies and crackers that do not come in sealable packaging.

 If your home is prone to getting occasional visits from small critters, then, by all means, put your food items like flour and chips in canisters and jars to keep them out.